openintegrationhub/Data-and-Domain-Models/evaluations/MasterDataModelAdresses.md

 all the applications can be mapped to the database schema.
 - The model is generic and it can be extended on the application level.

+# Requirements for a Master Data Model

-In this specific field of investigation the master data for addresses describes a generic standard of customer data for the management of addresses in both
-scenarios: business-to-business and business-to-consumer.
+In this specific field of investigation, the master data model for addresses describes a generic standard of customer data for the management of addresses in both scenarios: business-to-business and business-to-consumer.

+Processing personal data is a special subject of privacy rules and data protection laws.

 The master data model for the OIH should be:
 - generic but extendable for individual applications
 - used by the integration services and by the data hub
 - cover most of the integration scenarios
+- cover the privacy rules and data protection laws
 - de facto standard for the address integration scenarios

-# Topics, Use Cases, User Stories
+**Topics, Use Cases, User Stories**

-***Types and Relations***

-There are two types of addresses:
-- Organizations
-- Persons

-=> Extend this with the data model from Snazzy Contacts

-There a different types of organizations, e. g. companies, associations, groups, and different types of persons, e.g. contact persons in companies, private contacts.

-Processing personal data is a special subject of privacy rules and data protection laws.
+For the evaluation of the requirements we used topics, use cases and user stories.

+A topic describes the main issue, for example data integrity.

+The use case describes a specific scenario, e. g. synching data between two applications.

+The user story describes a specific scenario from a user perspective.

 ***Use cases person to organization relations***